 for though the twins were not yet born and had not done anything good or bad, so that God's purpose according to His choice would stand, not because of works but because of Him who calls,Romans 9:11(NASB)

-Starting with Abraham, whose faith was reckoned as righteousness, Paul began to expound God's sovereign choice of Isaac over Ishmael, and Jacob over Esau... and explained the difference between the spiritual seed of Abraham and the natural descendents of these great patriarchs.
+Starting with Abraham whose faith was reckoned as righteousness, Paul begins to expound God's sovereign choice of Isaac over Ishmael, and Jacob over Esau... and explains the difference between the spiritual seed of Abraham and the natural descendents of these great patriarchs.

 God demonstrated His sovereign choice through Abraham, when He determined that the child of promise would come through Sarah (his wife) and not Hagar (his concubine).
 However, the child of promise through Isaac was determined before birth.
 This was to show that God's choice did not rest on the good or bad behaviour of Issac's twins, but on God's sovereign election and His pre-determined selection.

-Just as God sovereignly selected Jacob, without any outside influence, so also He sovereignly dictates the conditions of our salvation, which is a gift of His grace ALONE to ALL who believe.
-Salvation is by grace ALONE, through faith ALONE, in Christ ALONE - because God determined it to be so.
-All we have to do to receive it is to believe in the Person of Christ and His sacrificial work on the cross - and you will be saved.
+Just as God sovereignly selected Jacob without any outside influence, so also He sovereignly dictates the conditions of our salvation, which is a gift of His grace ALONE to ALL who believe.
+Salvation is by grace ALONE, through faith ALONE, in Christ ALONE because God determined it to be so.
+All you have to do to receive it is to believe in the Person of Christ and His sacrificial work on the Cross - and you will be saved.

-Heavenly Father, what a comfort to know that nothing will influence Your purpose and plan of redemption - just as there was nothing to influence Your sovereign choice of Jacob over Esau.
-Thank You that my salvation is not determined by my character; conduct; natural descent or human merit - but was determined by You, to be a gift of Your grace to all who believe on the Person and Work of the Lord Jesus Christ - my God and Saviour.
-I pray that I may live a life that honours Your name - in Jesus' name I pray, AMEN.
+Heavenly Father, what a comfort to know that nothing will influence Your purpose and plan of redemption, just as there was nothing to influence Your sovereign choice of Jacob over Esau.
+Thank You that my salvation is not determined by my character, conduct, natural descent, or human merit, but was determined by You, to be a gift of Your grace to all who believe on the Person and Work of the Lord Jesus Christ.
+I pray that I may live a life that honours Your name.
+In Jesus' name I pray, AMEN.